To help you find the most spectacular beaches in Tasmania, we’ve put together a list of the must-see beaches along the east coast.

 LOCATION: BAY OF FIRES CONSERVATION AREA

-One of the locations to set base and explore the Bay of Fires is Binalong Bay – a small coastal village and the Bay of Fires main beach; it is here you will find one of the best and most accessible swimming areas for families.
+One of the locations to set base and explore the Bay of Fires is Binalong Bay – a small coastal village and the Bay of Fires main beach; it is here you will find one of the most accessible swimming beaches in Tasmania for families.
 Easily accessed by car off the main road the tranquil setting offers visitors the choice of swimming in a nearby lagoon inlet as well as the exquisite blue waters of Binalong Bay.

 LOCATION: NORTH BICHENO